 Oui can’t express just how delicious this contemporary French spot is.
-Take your inner gourmet to this riverfront spot and enjoy the ever-changing degustation menu, or try a-la-carte favourites like fried Fremantle octopus with chorizo, potato fondant, espelette and saffron mayonnaise, or the charred Mooloolaba swordfish with piperade, hollandaise foam, kale, and dehydrated olive.
+Take your inner gourmet to this riverfront spot and enjoy the ever-changing degustation menu, or try a la carte favourites like escargots de Bourgogne with baguette and confit garlic, and a bouillabaisse to die for.

 Let’s (Chica)go.
 Tippler’s Tap speaks to a soul that’s hungry for satisfaction, from their crisp craft beer to a Pacman and pinball machine.
-As for the menu, well, how does $2 Taco Tuesdays (with a $3 vegan option) and $25 Rib Wednesdays sound?
+As for the menu, well, how does $3 taco Tuesdays and $15 Parmi Wednesdays sound?
 You can also get down and dirty with a selection of burgers, hot dogs, Reuben sandwiches and an extensive vegan and vegetarian menu.
 Tap tf in.

 Don’t forget a choc top from the cinemas, either!

 Want to advertise with The G&G?
 We love working with businesses of all shapes and sizes to deliver drool-worthy content!
 To see how we can help you out and to learn more about our food-crazy audience, head here.